 - Communicate your appreciation of the inclusion of students with disabilities.
 Reach out to these families and share the special contributions made by their child.

 - Highlight peer mentoring programs and students who are shining examples of building friendships and belonging for students on the margin.
 Inform parents of unique examples.

 - Consider ways to bless families with special needs.

-Additional NCEA resources to assist with Catholic Schools Week, visit can be found here: CSW 2022.
+Additional NCEA resources to assist with Catholic Schools Week can be found here: CSW 2022.

 The Program for Inclusive Education is humbled and blessed to partner with inclusive educators across the country.
 Thank you for your tireless efforts to support the mission of inclusion and your openness to welcome, serve, and celebrate every child!